taky-kongo/alx-low_level_programming/README.md

 0x05-pointers_arrays_strings: In this project we see arrays, strings and pointers.

 0x06-pointers_arrays_strings: In this project, we see more arrays, strings and pointers.

+0x07-pointers_arrays_strings: In this project, we see pointers to pointers, two-dimensional arrays and how to manipulate them and find their address.